Log In/Register

 Beyond Remembrance: Grief Support for Veterans and Military Families

-Every year, the Armed Forces community comes together in gratitude, to honour service, celebrate courage, and remember sacrifice.
+Every November, the Armed Forces community comes together in gratitude, to honour service, celebrate courage, and remember sacrifice.
 Remembrance is more than a moment of silence; it’s a reminder of our shared strength, unity, and resilience.

-Poppies with Soldiers in background
+Remembrance Poppies with Soldiers in background

 Loss in the Forces world carries a weight civilians may not fully understand.
 It’s shaped by shared experiences, pride, and purpose, bonds that run deeper than friendship.

-Trusted Bereavement and Mental Health Support Services
+Bereavement and Mental Health Support for Veterans and Military Spouses

 You can also explore Troopr’s Mental Health Support and Money and Finances pages for guidance on navigating life after loss.